 Section 30 Custody/Access Assessments

 Parents living apart or separating may be unable to agree on who should have custody of their children, or on the degree of contact the children should have with each parent.
 They may differ in their belief as to what is best for the child, or, they may be unable to agree because they are angry with each other.
-An assessment may be ordered if it is not clear what the custody or access arrangements should be.
-After receipt of all pertinent informations, appointments will then be set with parents and children.
+An assessment may be ordered if it is not clear what the parenting time or decision making arrangements should be.
+Once the parents have agreed on their assessor, the next step is to submit intake forms, a child intake form and a Section 30 Assessment Retainer Contract.
+After receipt of all pertinent information, appointments will then be set with parents and children.
 Assessors are duty bound to provide recommendations to the Court, respecting what is in the best interests of the children.

 When conducting an assessment factors that I take into consideration are: